 Next is to get your tech execution window right.
 This requires looking at the dependencies that can affect when your project starts.

-- Related to dependencies, are there timing constraints on when a project can start and when it needs to be completed?
+- Are there time constraints on when a project can start and when it needs to be completed?

 - Have promises been made to customers?